MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

   server-side filtering.
 To avoid sending the same information twice, this header is omitted from the JSON payload.

-  Many client-side implementation will, once the message is loaded, set the *topic* header in the in-memory structure, so it would be very unwise to to set the *topic* header in an application even though it isn't visible in the on-wire payload.
+  Many client-side implementation will, once the notification message is loaded, set the *topic* header in the in-memory structure, so it would be very unwise to to set the *topic* header in an application even though it isn't visible in the on-wire payload.